AdobeDocs/experience-platform.en/help/segmentation/home.md

 ### Segment sharing

 Segments created in Platform can be used within other [Adobe Experience Cloud Core Services](https://docs.adobe.com/content/help/en/core-services/interface/experience-cloud.html).
+To enable this feature, you will need to contact your solution architect or your consultant.

 ### Other data types